sumitdotgh/ai-examples/README.md

 | test-mcp-client         | Added a basic test MCP client   |
 | basic-agent-2-agent     | Added a basic sample using A2A protocol |

+#### 📎 Credits

+> Some images or sample data used in this project were found on the internet and are assumed to be in the public domain or used under fair use for non-commercial purposes.